List of gridiron football quarterbacks passing statistics

 Brady, Moon, and Unitas are the only gridiron quarterbacks to have held the record in all four of the major passing categories (passing yards, passing touchdowns, pass completions, and pass attempts) at the same time.
 Brees held each of the four records at one point during his career, but never held all four of them at the same time.

-Other categories from this listing that provides all-time leaders include Rodgers, who is pro football's all-time passer rating leader, Ricky Ray, who is the all-time pass completion percentage leader, and Ron Lancaster, who is pro football's all-time interceptions leader.
+Other categories from this listing that provides all-time leaders include Rodgers, who is pro football's all-time passer rating leader, Ricky Ray, the all-time pass completion percentage leader, and Ron Lancaster, the all-time interceptions leader.

-When considering regular season and post season combined, Brady is the all-time leader in gridiron passing yards with 102,614, which surpassed Calvillo's mark of 82,365 yards in 2019.
-Brady is also the leader in all the other three major categories when considering post season performances (737 touchdown passes; 8,953 pass completions; 13,971 pass attempts).
+If regular season and post-season combined records are considered, Brady is the all-time leader in gridiron passing yards with 102,614, having broken Calvillo's record of 85,976 yards in 2020.

+Brady is also the leader in the other three major categories if post-season performances are considered (with 737 touchdown passes, 8,953 pass completions and 13,971 pass attempts).